apache/beam/.test-infra/kafka/strimzi/02-kafka-persistent/README.md

 # Overview

-This [kustomization](https://kubectl.docs.kubernetes.io/) installs the strimzi kafka persistent cluster and are redistributed from its source: https://github.com/strimzi/strimzi-kafka-operator/blob/main/examples/kafka/kafka-persistent.yaml Directories containing the operator manifests are named according to the version release.
+This [kustomization](https://kubectl.docs.kubernetes.io/) installs the strimzi kafka persistent cluster and redistributed from its source: https://github.com/strimzi/strimzi-kafka-operator/blob/main/examples/kafka/kafka-persistent.yaml The directories within [base](./base) contain the operator manifests and are named according to the version release.

 See [.test-infra/kafka/strimzi](../README.md) for requirements and usage.